photoprism/photoprism-docs/docs/getting-started/faq.md

 photoprism --version
 ```

 Note that these packages [must be updated manually](https://dl.photoprism.app/pkg/linux/README.html#updates), do not come with a [default configuration](https://dl.photoprism.app/pkg/linux/README.html#configuration), and do not include the [system dependencies](https://dl.photoprism.app/pkg/linux/README.html#dependencies) required to make use of all the features.
-The minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work with these binaries, but older Linux distributions may not be compatible.
+The minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work, but older Linux distributions may not be compatible.

 [Read the Docs ›](https://dl.photoprism.app/pkg/linux/README.html)